mebusy/cs231n_stanford/README.md

         - Not feasible for very complex models!
     - Better Idea: **Computational graphs** + **Backpropagation**
         - once we can express a function using a computational graph, then we can use a technique called `backpropagation` which is going to recursively use the chain rule in order to compute the gradient with respect to every variable in the computational graph.
+    - PS. **loss value won't be actually used in calculating gradients**, intermediate data does instead.

 ### Backpropagation